HerbertKoelman/cpp-logger/README.md

 > **WARN** to use gcov and lcov, you will need to install the related packages (on Fedora `sudo dnf install lcov`)

-To get an html report you can use `genhtml -o coverage-report coverage.info`
+To get an html report, you can use `genhtml -o coverage-report coverage.info`.
+This will generate HMLT in the directory specified with the `-o`command line option.

 #### Manually create a logger